kamsinghGA/kamsinghGA.github.io/README.md

 # Kam's Portfolio

-The purpose of this website is to showcase my skills, projects, and provide a platform for potential employers or clients to learn more about me.
+The goal of this website is to exhibit my abilities, projects, and present a platform for potential employers to learn more about me.

 ## Technologies Used